sanskrit/learnsanskrit.org/content/guide/core/prefixes.md

 {h Nominal prefixes}

-Prefixes often change a verb's meaning, but they can also change a nominal's basic meaning.
+{dfn Nominal prefixes} are prefixes that we add to a nominal stem.
+These prefixes usually modify the stem's meaning in a straightforward way:

+{ex

+zoka > [a]zoka
+grief, sorrow > without grief or sorrow

+}

 Again, let's learn about two prefixes here.
 First is the prefix {s-dfn a-}. {s a-} has different meanings in different contexts.
-But when attached to a nominal, {s a-} has the basic meaning of "not."
-Or if the nominal starts with a vowel, we use {s an-} instead.
+But when attached to a nominal, {s a-} has the basic meaning of "not":

 {ex